psbrar2002/and101-project2-starter/README.md

 ## Summary

 **CalcDebug** is an android app that was riddled with some pretty nasty Kotlin bugs.
-With those gone, it's a collection of widgets for a variety of purposes!  **Change or add to this description**
+With those gone, it's a collection of widgets for a variety of purposes!  **In this app every single section crashed the app for whatever reason so we had to utilize the debugger and figure out what was the errors its also a pretty interesting app utilizing kotlin fundamentals.**

-If I had to describe this project in three (3) emojis, they would be: **emojis here**
+If I had to describe this project in three (3) emojis, they would be: **🥶😎🧠**

 ## Application Features